NaeliaSalas/u05-group3/README.md

 Open a new tab and go to 127.0.0.1:8080 to log into the database.

-Login credentials can be found in the docker-compose.yml file on line XX-XX.
+Login credentials can be found in the docker-compose.yml file on line 12,12,15 adn 16.

 When logged into the database please find the "Import" link highlighted in blue located to the left panel of the site.